TomatenKuchenDEV/docs/docs/suggest.md

 You can select if users vote using buttons or reactions.
 Buttons have the advantage that users can vote only once.

+### Cooldown between suggestions

+This time sets how long users have to wait after submitting a suggestion until they're able to make another suggestion.

+### Inform creator via DM

+If this setting is enabled the creator of the suggestion receives a DM when their suggestion was accepted or denied, or received a reply.

+This setting is enabled by default.

 ### Enforce reason

 Enforce a reason for suggestion actions, e.g. when approving or denying.
 Disabled by default.